shift-org/shift-docs/docs/DATABASE.md

 With the application running, go to [https://localhost:4443/addevent/](https://localhost:4443/addevent/) and use the Add Event form to create events.

-In production, we send you an email with a link to confirm the ride listing; we also write a copy of that email to `services/php/shift-mail.log`.
-For local development, we don't actually send the email, so get the confirmation link from that mail log.
+In production, we send you an email with a link to confirm the ride listing; we also write a copy of that email to the Node logs.
+For local development, we don't actually send the email, so get the confirmation link from the log (`./shift logs node`).

 ## Migrations